Trump skipping his successor’s inauguration is his final defiance of presidential norms

 He attacked the institutions of government, including the intelligence agencies whose conclusions he disliked and a justice system he complained treated him and his friends unfairly.

 He pardoned political allies and war criminals.
 He flouted advice about how to deal with dictators, and evicted aides from a meeting with Russian President Vladimir Putin.
-He threatened Ukraine’s president, leading to a failed impeachment.
+He threatened Ukraine’s president, leading to impeachment and a trial in the Senate.

 He pressured Cabinet secretaries to sing his praises during televised meetings at the White House.
 He pretended that the coronavirus pandemic would “go away,” sidelined the medical experts and held large political rallies and other events where the illness spread.